South Africa is an appealing market to storage companies considering international expansion.

 However, whilst necessary in the context, load shedding is a highly undesirable scenario for social and economic development.
-2019 has seen ‘Stage 4’ of the utility’s scheduled power cuts, and the situation shows no sign of improvement.
-This has a significant impact on business, and has been highlighted as a key factor in South Africa’s stalling economic growth.
+In 2019, ‘Stage 4’ of the utility’s scheduled power cuts showed no sign of improvement.
+This had a significant impact on business productivity and was highlighted as a key factor in South Africa’s stalling economic growth.
 Small businesses in the manufacturing sector are particularly impacted.

 Eksom Holdings, is a South African government owned utility that generates, transports and distributes approximately 95% of South Africa’s electricity , as well as suppling to the grids of neighbouring countries.
 Around 85% of Eskom’s electricity is generated from coal.
 The organization supplies approximately 6,000 industrial and mining, 51,000 commercial, 82,500 agricultural and 5.6 million residential customers.

 With rolling power cuts affecting the population more and more deeply, to the point that cutting power to areas is now a fundamental part of Eskom’s operating strategy, it is underserving the country for a variety of reasons.